passbolt/passbolt_help/_posts/2018-04-10-hosting-upgrade-docker-ce.md

 ---
 title: Upgrade Passbolt docker from v1
-card_title: Upgrade docker
+card_title: Upgrade using docker
-card_teaser: Upgrade docker from v1
+card_teaser: Upgrade from version 1 docker installation
 icon: fa-server
 date: 2018-04-10 00:00:00 Z
 description: How to upgrade passbolt to version 2 on docker installations